Skip to content

 On Test Day at ECC

 Please arrive at the testing center, Building B, Room B115.
-Check-in starts 15 minutes before the test in spring, fall, or summer.
+Check-in starts 15 minutes before the spring, fall, or summer test.
 You don't need to come earlier, but don't be late.
 If you're late, you can't take the test.

 • Once check-in is done, testing begins.
 Turn off your cell phone.
-If it rings during the test, you'll be asked to leave, and your answers won't count.
+You'll be asked to leave if it rings during the test, and your answers won't count.

 • You can only take scheduled breaks.
 If you're late coming back, your test time will be shorter.

-• After finishing your test, you might need to wait quietly until time's up.
-Talk to the person in charge, sign out, and return the locker key.
+• After finishing your test, you might need to wait quietly until time runs out.
+Then, talk to the person in charge, sign out, and return the locker key.

 Supplies

-We'll provide all the things you need for testing, like pencils, pens, and paper.
+We'll provide everything you need for testing, like pencils, pens, and paper.

 Scoring Information